ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   * For modules in ``ansible-core``, use the ``ansible.builtin.`` identifier, for example ``ansible.builtin.debug``.

 * If your examples use boolean options, use true/false values.
 Since the documentation generates boolean values as true/false, having the examples use these values as well makes the module documentation more consistent.
-* If your module returns facts that are often needed, an example of how to use them can be helpful.
+* If your module returns facts that are often needed, consider adding an example of how to use them.

 .. _return_block:

 RETURN block
 ============

-After the ``EXAMPLES`` blocks comes the ``RETURN`` block.
+Right after the ``EXAMPLES`` block comes the ``RETURN`` block.
 This section documents the information the module returns for use by other modules.

-If your module does not return anything (apart from the standard returns made by ansible-core), this section of your module should read: ``RETURN = r''' # '''``
+If your module does not return anything (apart from the standard returns made by ansible-core), specify it as ``RETURN = r''' # '''``
 Otherwise, for each value returned, provide the following fields.
-All fields are required unless specified otherwise.
+All the fields are required unless specified otherwise:

 :return name:
   Name of the returned field.